Forms and Policies

 All students working with children should view JHU’s Child Safety in University Programs Policy and are responsible for upholding this policy.

-Many of the students in the CSC’s programs work with children (under 18 years of age).
-Those students who are working with children are required to complete JHU’s online child safety training prior to service.
+Those students who are working with children under 18 years of age are required to complete JHU’s online child safety training prior to service.
 The training discusses your responsibilities of working with children.
 It will also provide best practices when working with children, describe the different types of child abuse, and JHU’s process of reporting suspected abuse or neglect of a child.

 Students who are working with children should refrain from being alone with a child.
 You are responsible to report known or suspected abuse or neglect.
 We hope this never occurs but should you learn of or suspect abuse or neglect, you should be vigilant and take immediate action.
 Proof of child abuse is not necessary to file a report of suspected abuse.